 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store buprenorphine/naloxone film at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store buprenorphine/naloxone film at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Do not freeze.
 Store in the original package, away from heat, moisture, and light.
 Do not store in the bathroom.
-Do not use if the foil pouch has been opened.
+Do not use if the foil pouch has been damaged.
 Keep buprenorphine/naloxone film out of the reach of children and away from pets.

 - If you have any questions about buprenorphine/naloxone film, please talk with your doctor, pharmacist, or other health care provider.

 - Buprenorphine/naloxone film is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.